-For IATA, it is essential that airport planning and infrastructure development supports safe, functional, capacity balanced and user-friendly airports.
-Working closely with airport authorities, IATA seeks to ensure that they provide flexible facilities that meet airline requirements in a cost-effective manner.
+For IATA, it is essential that airport planning and infrastructure development encompasses safe, functional, capacity balanced and user-friendly airports.
+Working closely with airlines, airport authorities, regulators and design consultants, IATA seeks to ensure that airport development strategies result in affordable, flexible facilities that support airline operational and customer experience requirements now and in the future.

-A master plan ensures that all airside, landside and airport support facilities can expand or improve their operations in a coordinated approach benefiting all parties.
+The airport master plan ensures that all airside, landside and airport support facilities can improve and/or expand their operations in a coordinated manner that benefits all parties.

 Priorities & work program

 ||Airline priorities and IATA's work program are determined at Regional Airport Steering Group meetings in consultation with member airlines, as well as meetings with the IATA Financial Committee.|